-Add some magic to your garden this summer with these DIY Waterdrop Solar Lights!
-This is a fun and easy project that will make you smile every night!
+Add some magic to your garden this summer with these DIY Waterdrop Solar Garden Lights.
+This is a fun and easy project that will make you smile every warm summer night.

 Hi, I’m Handan!
 Remember me?
 I’m the other half of this blog: the better half!
 [You’re delusional, woman!
 You’re only one third of our combined weight! -Greg] 😀 Joking aside, I can’t thank my babes enough, because if it weren’t for him taking the lead for the past two months on our blog, I wouldn’t have been able to get our back yard summer-ready…nor would I have had the time to finish our side yard makeover.
 Oh yes – our side yard is also done.
 And oh boy, did it turn out beautifully!
 Hopefully, Greg will share the reveal pictures soon, but until then, I wanted to share something unique from our side garden: our new DIY waterdrop solar lights!